aquova/KA-Rando/README.md

 -- Usage --

+There are two programs contained within this repository.

-Currently the program is simply a lua script to be used with FCEUX (or the lua-compatible emulator of your choice).
-Designed to be run with a US ROM of Kirby's Adventure for NES.
+First is a .lua script intended to be used with FCEUX or similar lua-compatible emulator and a US ROM of Kirby's Adventure for NES.
+The lua script edits the RAM in real time, ensuring a completely random ability each time an enemy is swallowed.
+Completed.

-Later updates to include a program to modify a ROM to be used with any emulator.
+Secondly, there is a python program that edits the ROM, allowing it to be distributed and used with any emulator.
+However, while the abilites are randomized, they are always constant within that ROM.
+Ex.
+If a fire enemy now gives you the spark ability, ALL fire enemies will always give you the spark ability.
+Still a work in progress.